lpellis/pyunfurl/README.md

 import pyunfurl
 pyunfurl.unfurl('https://www.youtube.com/watch?v=aBr2kKAHN6M')
 ```
-This will return a dict compatible with the oembed spec with some added keys:
+This will return a dict similar to the oembed spec:
 ```
 {
 	'method': 'oembed', # one of 'oembed', 'twitter_card', 'open_graph', 'meta_tags', 'custom'